 - Case studies and real-life examples are essential ingredients for the training course like any other course.
 They will make all the information presented more relatable to employees.

 There are three key steps to launch a HIPAA training program successfully.

 To start with, appraise where your company stands as far as HIPAA compliance is concerned.
 Maybe you’re already compliant in one way or another and you don’t know it.

 For example, you are perhaps following strict protocols to maintain online security in-house.
 Or you may be having regular security assessments to check business vulnerability.
 If you’re doing one or all of these, then the task becomes easier for you.

 Once you identify what’s protected in your company and why it’s time to start designing a training program to educate your employees, you can begin with the development.
 While you can create your own training course, utilizing one that has been developed by experienced instructional designers and eLearning professionals can save you time and effort.

-Such eLearning programs should be company-specific and tailored to meet your unique needs.
+Such eLearning software or programs should be company-specific and tailored to meet your unique needs.
 This will make training more effective in the long run.

 Step 3: Conduct Post-Training Evaluation

 The objective of conducting HIPAA training is not merely to fulfill a legal obligation but to protect the privacy of patients.
 That’s why it is necessary to evaluate how your HIPAA training has deployed.
 Specifically, you need to find out whether your employees have learned what they are supposed to learn as well as what they think of the course.